-- Includes 1,133,943 shares held by Advanced Technology Ventures VIII, L.P. ("ATV VIII").
-ATV Associates VIII, L.L.C. ("ATV A VIII") is the General (9)Partner of ATV VIII and exercises voting and dispositive authority over the shares held by ATV VIII.
+- (7) Consists of 21,852 shares of common stock issuable upon the exercise of options exercisable within 60 days after April 17, 2019. - (8) Consists of 3,350 shares of common stock issuable upon the exercise of options exercisable within 60 days after April 17, 2019. - (9) Consists of 4,797 shares of common stock issuable upon the exercise of options exercisable within 60 days after April 17, 2019. - (10)Includes 113,394 shares held by Advanced Technology Ventures VIII, L.P. ("ATV VIII").
+ATV Associates VIII, L.L.C. ("ATV A VIII") is the General Partner of ATV VIII and exercises voting and dispositive authority over the shares held by ATV VIII.
 Voting and dispositive decisions of ATV A VIII are made collectively by Michael A. Carusi, Jean George, a member of our Board of Directors, Steven N. Baloff, Robert C. Hower and William C. Wiberg (collectively, the "ATV VIII Managing Directors").
 ATV A VIII and the ATV VIII Managing Directors disclaim beneficial ownership of the shares held by ATV VIII except to the extent of their pecuniary interest therein.
 The address for each of the foregoing persons and entities is 500 Boylston Street, Suite 1380, Boston, MA 02116.
 The information about ATV VIII share ownership is based on a Schedule 13G filed with the SEC on February 14, 2018 that reported ownership as of December 31, 2017.
-Also includes 666,145 shares of common stock held by Lightstone Ventures, L.P. and 90,764 shares of common stock held by Lightstone Ventures (A), L.P.
+Also includes 66,615 shares of common stock held by Lightstone Ventures, L.P. and 9,076 shares of common stock held by Lightstone Ventures (A), L.P.
 LSV Associates, LLC ("LSV GP") is the General Partner of Lightstone Ventures, L.P. and Lightstone Ventures (A), L.P. (collectively, "LSV") and exercises voting and dispositive authority over the shares held by LSV.
 Voting and dispositive decisions of LSV GP are made collectively by Michael A. Carusi, Jean George, a member of our Board of Directors, Ralph E. Christoffersen and Henry A. Plain, Jr. (collectively, the "LSV Managing Directors").
 LSV GP and the LSV Managing Directors disclaim beneficial ownership of the shares held by LSV except to the extent of their pecuniary interest therein Ms. George disclaims beneficial ownership of the shares held by ATV VIII and LSV except to the extent of any pecuniary interest therein.
 Ms. George's address and the address for the Lightstone Ventures members and entities is 500 Boylston Street, Suite 1380, Boston, MA 02116.
-Also includes 13,896 shares of common stock issuable upon the exercise of options held by Ms. George exercisable within 60 days after April 21, 2018. - (10) Consists of 8,667 shares of common stock issuable upon the exercise of options exercisable within 60 days after April 21, 2018. - (11) Consists of the shares described in note (1) above and 13,896 shares of common stock issuable upon the exercise of options exercisable within 60 days after April 21, 2018.
-Dr. Ross is a member of the investment committee of SVLSF V, LLC, which is the general partner of SV Life Sciences Fund V (GP), which is the general partner of SV Life Sciences Fund V, L.P. and SV Life Sciences Fund V Strategic Partners, L.P., and, as a result, Dr. Ross may be deemed to share voting, dispositive and investment power over the shares held of record by SV Life Sciences Fund V, L.P. and SV Life Sciences Fund V Strategic Partners L.P.
-Dr. Ross disclaims beneficial ownership of such shares except to the extent of any pecuniary interest therein.
-Dr. Ross' address is One Boston Place, Suite 3900, Boston, Massachusetts 02108. - (12) Includes 1,003,465 shares of common stock issuable upon the exercise of options exercisable within 60 days after April 21, 2018.
+Also includes 3,809 shares of common stock issuable upon the exercise of options held by Ms. George exercisable within 60 days after April 17, 2019. - (11) Consists 3,350 shares of common stock issuable upon the exercise of options exercisable within 60 days after April 17, 2019. - (12) Consists 154,873 shares of common stock issuable upon the exercise of options exercisable within 60 days after April 17, 2019.